jessiemoszko/CrsMgr/README.md

 1. Open XAMPP as an administrator.
 2. In phpMyadmin click on import
 3. Under file to import (the fist one) click on browse.
 4. Select the "create_db.sql" file.
+Located in the SQL Files folder.
 5. scroll all the way down and click on import.

 ### How to run the project: